CodyWallbridge/ProjectManagement/software-requirement-specification.md

 ### 3.4 Legal, Copyright, and Other Notices

-- Call app should display the disclaimers, copyright, word mark, trademark and product warranties of Shaowei's Angels
+- Call app should display the disclaimers, copyright, word mark, trademark and product warranties of Shaowei's Angels.

 ### 3.5 Other Requirements